By Salima Jivraj

 any other, and it’s the cuisine that I know the best – it’s who I am and it defines my life completely, especially now that I live in the West.
 I love cooking all types of food but really believe that carrying on cooking and sharing old traditional recipes and adapting them to contemporary flavours is something I’d like to hand down to my daughter one day – just like my mom has done and her mom before that.

-Who is your favourite chef or someone that inspires your cooking/writing?
+Who is your favourite chef or someone who inspires your cooking/writing?

 I would say that two of my most favourite food writers are Nigel Slater and Madhur Jaffrey.
 Nigel for his effortless, descriptive, honest and personable food writing and Madhur for her deep historical knowledge of South Asian cuisine and her explorative love for traditional recipes.
 Having had the

 honour of meeting her and appearing with her in her new TV show recently, I can tell you that she is what you’d expect – a cook who still has a real passion for cooking, who craves the stories behind a recipe and has an insatiable hunger to learn more about food.
 To top it off she is a down to earth and appreciativeperson – someone I would aspire to be.

 Where do you see yourself in five years with your blog/website?